aa2il/pyKeyer/README.md

 0) One option is to use miniconda and follow the directions above.

-1) I had success installing Python (v3.12 as of Oct 2024) the Microslop Store (or directly from python.org).
+1) I had success installing Python (v3.12 as of Oct 2024) via the Microslop Store (or directly from python.org).

 2) Clone gitub repositories.
 There are several tools available for windows